 - 5. For frosting, melt peanut butter and chocolate in a microwave; stir until smooth.
 Cool.
 In a large bowl, beat butter and chocolate mixture until fluffy.
 Add the marshmallow creme, confectioners’ sugar and vanilla; beat until smooth.
 If necessary, refrigerate until frosting reaches spreading consistency.

-- 6. Place one cake layer on a serving plate; spread with filling.
+- 6. Place 1 cake layer on a serving plate; spread with filling.
 Top with remaining cake layer.
 Spread frosting over top and sides of cake.
-Garnish with chocolate curls.
 Refrigerate for at least 1 hour before serving.
-Yield: 12 servings.

 1 slice (calculated without chocolate curls): 883 calories, 60g fat (23g saturated fat), 100mg cholesterol, 670mg sodium, 83g carbohydrate (60g sugars, 4g fiber), 11g protein.

 Nov 23, 2014